vocdoni/ui-scaffold/README.md

 - `BASE_URL` is used to specify the public base page during build.
 - `BUILD_PATH` Specifies the destination of built files.
 - `FAUCET_AMOUNT` The amount given in the faucet, to change it in visible places (defaults to `800`)
+- `CUSTOM_ORGANIZATION_DOMAINS` A JSON.stringified object of custom domains mapped to organization ids, to replace the homepage with their profile page.

 You can also start the app by prefixing these vars instead of defining your custom `.env` file: